kaby76/dk.brics/README.md

 `myprint()` to print the AST as an indented structure, using the names of the nodes of the nonterminals.
 This output is much simpler to visualize and check the tree structure.

+* The parser appears to be an implementation of the Earley algorithm.
+Some of the basic functions for First and Follow have been renamed to reflect that purpose.